Medieval Masons and tracing-floors

 The tracing-floors represent a period of architectural drawing where the building was conceived as a sculptural and solid mass, rather than the result of a network of lines flattened into two dimensions.
 The drawings in plaster are not just tracings or depictions of intent, but a thoughtful and methodical process that would involve bodily navigation, collaboration, and a skilled connection with materials.
 It was not an act that could be rushed, but one which promoted dwelling and careful consideration.
 This process blurred the line between drawing and construction, with the Cathedral itself became an act of drawing.

 The elevations of Strasbourg Cathedral, whilst bearing pinprick marks that point to the use of similar geometric techniques as at York, show the beginning of the formalisation of drawing away from this constructive practice.
 In contrast, the plaster floors of York Minster imply a practice where drawing and construction formed key and interlinked parts of the design process.
 This is a method of working that practices are slowly rediscovering.
 The adoption of VR, BIM practices, and emerging construction techniques like concrete printing, will begin to turn the process of drawing and design back into a more three-dimensional and sculptural understanding of space.
 Though made at a time when the role of the architect and drawing were neither formalised nor distinct, the tracing floors in York show how the two seemingly disparate fields of drawing and construction can become part of a simultaneous design process.

 Jennifer Smith is currently studying for an MPhil in Architecture and Urban Design at the University of Cambridge.
-She is exploring community-led development as a methodology for High Street revival.

 This text was entered into the 2020 Drawing Matter Writing Prize.
 Click here to read the winning texts and more writing that was particularly enjoyed by the prize judges.